 That additional pressure influenced the rapid evacuation of the victims, using everything from gurneys to wheelchairs to hand carries.
 Even within the medical tent, the presence of a secondary threat hung over the team as they worked to have the victims removed.

-4. Coordination and communications are key.
+4. Coordination and communication are key.

 There were many resources immediately available at the blast scene — perhaps too many.
 Coordinating the number of medical personnel was a major challenge.
 There was also a loss of cell phone communications as the local towers were overwhelmed.
 However, the mutual aid radio system remained functional, as did the main Boston EMS communications net.
 Hospitals were notified within the first few minutes of incoming casualties, and 68 ambulances were moving to the staging area within 15 minutes of the blast.
 That proved essential in getting critically injured patients to trauma care.